-Little is needed in the way of warnings for Montenegro.
+Little is needed when it comes to warnings for Montenegro.
 This young Adriatic state, tucked between Bosnia-Herzegovina, Serbia and Albania, enjoys a reputation for being safe and friendly.

-The popularity of its seaside resort towns, however, inevitably invite a brand of scoundrels that live to get something for nothing, and some basic precautions are needed.
+The popularity of its seaside resort towns, however, inevitably invites a brand of scoundrels that live to get something for nothing, and some basic precautions are needed.

 If you're holding an object and see a child running your way, move it away until the child passes.